November 26, 2018

-Daesh said on Sunday it damaged an Egyptian Army vehicle with an IED near the “Musleh” security barrier, south of Sheikh Zuweid.
-[ICDNSep30]
+Daesh said on Monday it damaged an Egyptian Army military vehicle with an IED south of Arish.
+[ICDNNov26]

 REPORTS FROM OTHER COUNTRIES

-Daesh said it shot and killed several Nigerian Army soldiers in “Ghashkar” town, near Lake Chad, on Friday.
-[ICDNSep29]
+Boko Haram said it shot and wounded Nigerian Army members near Argi town, near Lake Chad, on Saturday.
+[ICDNNov25]

-Daesh published on Sunday a photo of one of its Palestinian terrorists, claiming he was killed in the Sinai area.
-[ICDNSep30]
+Daesh published on Thursday a photo of one of its terrorists, claiming he was killed in Bayda, in Yemen.
+[ICDNNov22]

 * * * * *